our faculty and staff

 Peter Mohrmann is a co-founding member of Capital Stage and has been the company's Managing Director for five seasons.
 Also with Capital Stage, he has directed and performed in productions.
 As a co-founding member of Synergy Stage, he produced over a dozen productions in Sacramento since the fall of 1999, including a number aboard the Delta King.
 Locally, Peter has worked with Sacramento Theatre Company,

 Foothill Theatre Company, Lake Tahoe Shakespeare Festival, Sierra Shakespeare Festival, Sacramento Shakespeare Festival, River Stage, City Theatre, Thistle Dew Dessert Theatre, Garbeau's Dinner Theatre and The Show Below.
 Before returning to the Sacramento area, Peter worked with Chicago Actor’s Theatre, Kern Shakespeare Festival and Nebraska Theatre Caravan.
 He worked for over 10 years for the not-for-profit Sutter Medical Center, with the Chicago sports marketing company The Lazin Group, and a season-long arts management training program with the Seattle Repertory Theatre.
 Peter received his Masters of Fine Arts from the Theatre School/DePaul University.
-Peter is an adjunct professor at Sacramento City College.
+Peter is also an adjunct professor at Sacramento City College.

 Mark Steensland